EricssonResearch/dnt/doc/getting_started/scenario3/README.md

 As one can see, we have __Destination Net Unreachable__ errors.
 This is expected: __nxp1__ dont have any routing entry for `10.0.200.0/24` network.
 That means it will generate an ICMP error message and send it back to the talker.
+But why is this the case?
+R2DTWO working with the user-space copy of the packet.
+That means the packet continue its way in the Linux packet processing pipeline regardless if R2DTWO processed it or not.

-However, since the Layer2 frame of the ping packet sent by the talker is handled by R2DTWO and properly transmitted to the listener, we will receive a reply for that.
+Essentially, since the Layer2 frame of the ping packet sent by the talker is handled by R2DTWO and properly transmitted to the listener, we will receive a reply for that.
+Beside that, the Linux also process the frame, which goes up to the IPv4 protocol handler which generate the net unreachable ICMP error.

 In fact, the root of the problem is the bad configuration.
 If one can read the document carefully, the recommended way to use R2DTWO in IP over DetNet scenario is to use it together with OvS or Linux TC.